cosmos/ibc/spec/client/ics-008-wasm-client/README.md

 ## Technical Specification

-This specification depends on the correct instantiation of the `WASM client` and is decoupled from any specific implementation of the target `blockchain` consensus algorithm.
+This specification depends on the correct instantiation of the `Wasm Client` and is decoupled from any specific implementation of the target `blockchain` consensus algorithm.

 ### Storage management